River Stour, eastern England: Description

 Constable's Dedham Vale was painted in 1802.

 The river rises in Wratting Common, Cambridgeshire, to the south of Weston Colville, and passes near Great Bradley where it is joined by Kirtling Brook.
 It continues through Little Thurlow, Great Thurlow, Great Wratting, and Kedington before passing to the east of Haverhill, where the county boundary between Suffolk and Essex starts to follow its course.
 The villages of Wixoe, Stoke-by-Clare, Clare and Cavendish are all on the left bank of the river.
 The River Glem joins it on the left bank, before it passes to the west of Long Melford and then skirts the western and southern edges of Sudbury.
 It is crossed by the A131 road at Ballingdon Bridge, to the south-west of Sudbury, below which it is officially navigable.
 It continues through Bures and to the south of Nayland to reach the western edge of Stratford St Mary.
 Dedham is on the south bank and Flatford on the north bank.
 To the south of Brantham the river becomes tidal below Cattawade barrage, after which it opens out to become an estuary near Manningtree, and runs along the southern side of the Shotley Peninsula.
 The international port of Harwich is on the south bank, and it is joined by the River Orwell as it reaches the sea to the east of Harwich.

-The whole of the river valley above Manningtree is a designated National Landscape, formerly known as an Area of Outstanding Natural Beauty.
-The designated area is called Dedham Vale, and is named after the village of Dedham in Essex.
-It is an area of rural beauty on both sides of the river, covering around 35 sqmi in total.
-The valley is directly accessible by rail from London and Colchester, but people wishing to travel from Ipswich must change.
-The valley is generally poorly connected by road to the Suffolk coast.
-The area was better connected, before the closure of most of the Stour Valley Railway in 1967.